archer-developer/fos-user-bundle/docs/custom_storage_layer.rst

 Using a custom storage layer
 ============================

-NucleosUserBundle has been designed to allow you to change the storage layer used by your application and keep all of the functionality provided by the bundle.
+FOSUserBundle has been designed to allow you to change the storage layer used by your application and keep all of the functionality provided by the bundle.